- What degree do I need to have in order to enroll in the Doctor of Physical Therapy (DPT) Program?

 Any prerequisite course that does not require a laboratory component can be taken online through an accredited institution.
-All online courses MUST be pre-approved by our department prior to enrollment in the class.
-Pre-approval can be obtained by sending a copy of the course syllabus, course number, course name, and institution to email@example.com.
+All online courses MUST be pre-approved by our department prior to enrollment in the class except for Anatomy.
+Anatomy must alwayes be taken in person.
+Pre-approval can be obtained by sending a copy of the course syllabus, course number, course name, and institution to firstname.lastname@example.org.

 See the assist.org website for information on student transfer information.